oneapi-src/oneAPI-samples/RenderingToolkit/GettingStarted/02_embree_gsg/gpu/README.md

 ## Key Implementation Details

-- This source code is written to build with Intel&reg; oneAPI Data Parallel C/C++ compiler 2023.0.0 or higher.
+- This source code is written to build with Intel&reg; oneAPI Data Parallel C/C++ Compiler 2023.0.0 or higher.
 - Embree computation is offloaded to the GPU device via the SYCL* implementation.
 - The SYCL* implementation is provided with Intel DPC/C++ runtime libraries.
 It uses the system graphics driver.
 - Embree releases with Beta GPU functionality report a Beta message.